lars1050/csc321-s25/09_strategy/README.md

 For each of the issues below, develop the code in a branch with the specified title.
 When complete, merge with the main branch.

-1. (issue #1) Create the collection of classes to implement the movement strategy.
+1. (issue #1) Create the interface and collection of classes to implement the movement strategy.
 This should include a wheel and omni-directional.
 Use the names MoveBehavior, MoveWheeled, MoveOmni.

-1. (issue #2) Create the collection of classes to implement the sensing strategy.
+1. (issue #2) Create the interface and collection of classes to implement the sensing strategy.
 This should include an IR, camera, and touch strategy.
 Use the names SenseBehavior, SenseIR, SenseCamera, and SenseTouch.

 1. (issue #3) Once you have completed both issue#1 and issue#2, create a new Robot class to make use of the strategies.